University of Charleston

 • This program is registered with the Certified Financial Planner Board of Standards (CFP Board).

-• You will participate in an active Financial Planning Student Organization with events and activities throughout the semester.
+• You will participate in an active Financial Planning Student Organization with engaging events and activities year-round

 Program Outcomes